rachy/webpack-starter/README.md

 # Webpack 4 Boilerplate for beginners
 A basic webpack 4 boilerplate for beginners to start with any JS/ES6 based project.
+This project uses basic html with scss.
+It includes working background images in scss as well as file loading in html.
+Uses Dev Server and Sourcemaps for easy debugging.
 <br>
 ## Guide
 This basic boilerplate is the final output of this comprehensive write up on Medium.
 I recommend to read this article to know the insight of how you can configure webpack from scratch.